Chuppa2WasTaken/Roblox-Multi-Instance/README.md

 # RobloxMultiInstance
 A multi instance thingy designed for Roblox.

-Hello all, I made this in like 10 minutes using [someones old script from 2023.](https://github.com/MiningTcup/Roblox-Multi-Instance/)
+Hello all, I made this in like 10 minutes using someones old script as inspiration.

-I'm not the best at stuff like this but with the help of some tutorials, it somehow worked.

-**I'm muted in bloxstrap right now, so uh**
+And hello anybody who came from [badjuicefish's video!](https://www.youtube.com/watch?v=N1s9qRWiIC4)

 ***